 About 3 km from Ramsai leave the main road and take a dirt road travelling towards the east.
 Within a few minutes, you will be on the side of a wide river.
 Panbari is the confluence of 3 major rivers of Dooars namely Murti, Jaldhaka, and Diana.
 The river that is formed from here takes the name of Jaldhaka here but further south it takes the name of Singamari before entering Bangladesh.

 The wide expanse of the riverbed at Panbari is very beautiful.
 Except for the monsoon months, the river also is quite shallow allowing one to walk across.
 However, it is not recommended to visit Panbari during the monsoon months as water often spills over to adjoining villages as well and flash floods are not unheard of.
 Boating in Jaldhaka is a favourite activity of the tourists here.

 Jadavpur Tea Garden

 The Jadavpur Tea Garden is located just opposite the Ramsai Rhino Camp.
-The Tea garden has nothing exceptional to offer to the tourists and it also does not have its own tea processing factory.
+The Tea garden has nothing exceptional to offer to the tourists and it also does not have a tea processing factory.
 However, its location at the heart of the tourist movement area makes Jadavpur a tourist attraction.
-Tourists may walk around the bushes with much worry of reprimand.
+Tourists may walk around the bushes with many worries of reprimand.

 The main Ramsai road connects Maynaguri with Ramsai where the road ends.
-The distance through this road is about 20 km.
+The distance along this road is about 20 km.
 However, if you are coming here from other parts of Gorumara such as Murti or Lataguri, you may not have to go to Maynaguri to come to Ramsai.
-There are several short cut roads through forest and canals to reach here.
-The forest road through Kalamati and Jhar Matiali have been closed for tourists now.
-Other shortcuts still remain but it is better to talk to locals as all these shortcuts do not remain open all the time.
+There are several shortcut roads through forests and canals to reach here.
+The forest road through Kalamati and Jhar Matiali has been closed to tourists now.
+Other shortcuts remain but it is better to talk to locals as all these shortcuts do not remain open all the time.